alkindli/alkindli/README.md

 Was definitely like describing a synthesis globally and a man like JFK or similar.

-"Not to confuse what they say about how developers use software" Any cloud backup on android, play store or pick to backup Applications all at once only.
+"Not to confuse what they say about how developers use software" Any cloud backup on android, play store or.
+Pick to backup Applications not clone the phone.
-There is application to backup all android applications including system.
+There is application to backup all android applications including system's.
 If you can find it.
 Others will go online and take your data with it.
 Analytics and certificates.